ignat-maloukhov/crud-rest-api-demo/README.md

 I`m exited to introduce you my journey through Java and Spring technologies to Software Engineer knowledge and experience.
 I prefer to dig into all possible advantages / disadvantages when write every line of code.
 This is my best code right now, every day I work to improve it.

+Despite the fact that the spring documentation [recommends](https://docs.spring.io/spring-boot/docs/current/reference/html/using.html#using.structuring-your-code) using the Package by Feature project structure, in my application I have chosen the Package by Layer structure, because this is how it is implemented in the book of Walls, Craig Spring in Action.

 What have I explored during this project?
 * ...
 * ...